ncklinux/proxmox/README.md

     address fd00::10/64
     gateway fd00::1

-$ hostnamectl set-hostname proxmox.local # You will need to customize it to match your own hostname (in this example, it is set to proxmox.local, as specified in the /etc/hosts file)
+# You will need to customize hostnamectl in order to match your own hostname (in this example,
+# it is set to proxmox.local, as specified in the /etc/hosts file)
+$ hostnamectl set-hostname proxmox.local

-$ hostname --ip-address # Ensure that at least one non-loopback IP address is returned
+# Ensure that at least one non-loopback IP address is returned
+$ hostname --ip-address
 # fd00::10 192.168.56.10

 # Restart the networking unit